-Residence Halls
+Residence Halls and Apartments

-Residence hall entrance doors are locked at all times.
-Residents have keys to enable them to gain access to their hall.
+Residence hall, Wolf Village Apartments and Wolf Ridge Apartments entrance doors are locked at all times.
+E.S.
+King Village and Western Manor Apartments are open communities with no doors between the exterior and the resident apartment doors.
+Residents have keys or card access to enable them to gain access to their hall.
 In accordance with the university's Residence Hall Visitation Regulation, REG 11.30.06, a visitor in the residence halls must be escorted at all times by the hosting student.
 Some university employees, such as housekeepers, maintenance staff and employees of University Housing, also have access to the residence halls to perform their job responsibilities.

-During Winter Break - between Fall and Spring semesters - and Spring Break, most residence halls are closed and residents must vacate their rooms.
-The locks on the entrance doors of closed halls are changed during the two break times to decrease the possibility of unauthorized entrance.
-In halls remaining open during the Winter and Spring Breaks, the entrance door locks are also changed, and only those students who are registered to remain in the buildings during the breaks receive a key for the new lock.
+During Winter Break - between Fall and Spring semesters - most residence halls are closed and residents must vacate their rooms.
+The locks on the entrance doors are card access, and get turned off during semester break.